Noncrossing Longest Paths and Cycles: Longest Paths and Cycles on the Real Line

-\begin{lemma} Let $P$ be a finite set in $\mathbb{R}$, i.e., in dimension one. \begin{itemize} \item [$(i)$] A spanning cycle on $P$ is longest iff each of its edges intersects the median of $P$. \item [$(ii)$] If $P$ contains an odd number of points, then for any longest spanning cycle the two edges incident to the median lie on opposite sides of it. \item [$(iii)$] Assume that $P$ contains $n=2k{+}1$ points and there is an interval $I$ of length $h>0$ between the leftmost $k{+}1$ and the rightmost $k$ points.
-Then in any longest spanning cycle, $n{-}1=2k$ edges contain the interval $I$; and if a spanning cycle has fewer than $2k$ edges that contain $I$, then it is at least $2h$ shorter than a longest cycle.
+\begin{lemma} Let $P$ be a finite set in $\mathbb{R}$. \begin{itemize} \item [$(i)$] A spanning cycle on $P$ is longest \rv{if and only if} each of its edges intersects the median of~$P$. \item [$(ii)$] If $P$ contains an odd number of points, then for \rv{every} longest spanning cycle the two edges incident to the median lie on opposite sides of it. \item [$(iii)$] Assume that $P$ contains $n=2k{+}1$ points and there is an interval $I$ of length $h>0$ between the leftmost $k{+}1$ and the rightmost $k$ points.
+Then in \rv{every} longest spanning cycle, $n{-}1=2k$ edges contain the interval $I$; and if a spanning cycle has fewer than $2k$ edges that contain $I$, then it is at least $2h$ shorter than a longest cycle. \end{itemize} \end{lemma} \begin{proof} Let $P=\{p_1,\ldots , p_n\}$ so that $p_i<p_j$ for all $i<j\in\{1,\ldots , n\}$, and assume \rv{without loss of generality} that 0 is the median of $P$.
+Note that $0\notin P$ if $n$ is even, and $p_{\lceil n/2\rceil}=0$ if $n$ is odd.